belzecue/snopek-games_sg-physics-2d/README.md

 Godot's builtin physics engine does a whole bunch of things automatically:

- 1. At the end of `_physics_process()` it sync's the node's position information into the physics engine.
+ 1. After `_physics_process()` it sync's the node's position information into the physics engine.
- 2. Does all the physics calculations, and sync's any changes back from the physics engine into the nodes.
+ 2. It does all the physics calculations, and sync's any changes back from the physics engine into the nodes.
- 3. It emits a bunch of signals if certain collisions have occured (for example, a body entering an area)
+ 3. It emits a bunch of signals if certain collisions have occured (for example, a body entering an area).
- 4. Then it calls `_physics_process()` again
+ 4. Then it calls `_physics_process()`, and starts over again.

-**However, SG Physics 2D won't do anything until you ask it to!**
+_However, SG Physics 2D won't do anything until you ask it to!_

 So, for example, if you change the `fixed_position` on a physics node (ie.
-`SGKinematicBody2D` or `SGArea2D`) you need to call its `sync_to_physics_engine()` method so the physics engine knows about its new position.
+`SGKinematicBody2D` or `SGArea2D`), you need to manually call its `sync_to_physics_engine()` method so the physics engine knows about its new position.
 The same goes for changing its rotation, scale or any of its shapes.